christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 OWASP advocates the following security principles:

 + Minimize Attack Surface Area
     ***Example: N/A not a web application.***

 + Secure Defaults
     ***Example: all functions assume failure and do not elegate privilege.***

 + Principle of Least Privilege
     ***Example: confirmed, through code review.***

 + Principle of Defense in Depth
     ***Example: input validation, file/dir verification occur at all levels.***

 + Fail Securely
-    ***Example:application fails securely and fast reporting issue to invoker and logfed.****
+    ***Example: application fails securely and fast reporting issue to invoker and logged.****

 + Separation of Duties
     ***Example: N/A, no additional requirements or duties are associated with this application such as Database Administrator***

 + Do not trust Security through Obscurity
     ***Example: confirmed***

 + Simplicity
     ***Example: confirmed***

 + Fix Security Issues Correctly
     ***Example: confirmed****

 ### Threat Assessment (APSC-DV-003230)